octopusthink/nautilus/src/components/inline/Emphasis/README.md

 - Indicating stress or a shift in intonation in a passage of text.
 - A piece of text requiring "local" emphasis (emphasis when reading the passage).
-- Offsetting titles of books, articles, and other works.
+- Distinguishing titles of books, articles, and other works.

 ### Don't use this component for...